-For non-financial undertakings applying national generally accepted accounting principles (GAAP), CapEx shall cover the costs accounted under the applicable GAAP that correspond to the costs included in the capital expenditure by non-financial undertakings applying IFRS.
-Leases that do not lead to the recognition of a right-of-use over the asset shall not be counted as CapEx.
+For non-financial undertakings applying national generally accepted accounting principles ("GAAP"), CapEx shall cover the costs accounted under the applicable GAAP that correspond to the costs included in the capital expenditure by non-financial undertakings applying IFRS.
+Leases that do not lead to the recognition of a right-of-use over the asset and are not counted as CapEx.

-As before, in this framework the denominator of CapEx KPI does not differ from any Alternative Performance Measures (APMs) as defined in ESMA.
+As before, in this framework, the denominator of CapEx KPI does not differ from any Alternative Performance Measures ("APMs") as defined in ESMA.